Salable/seats-demo/README.md

 The product in the demo generates strings with random data which vary in size based on the number of bytes selected.
 To get access to the product a user must sign up and subscribe to a plan.
 The byte sizes for the strings are feature locked behind different plans.
-Once a user has subscribed they will be able access some or all of these features depending on what plan they are licensed on.
+Once a user has subscribed they will be able to access some or all of these features depending on what plan they are licensed on.

-The email of the sign up does not have to be real, this is just for demo purposes.
+The email of the sign-up does not have to be real, this is just for demo purposes.

-The demo is integrated with Stripe to handle payments and is running in test mode so a fake/demonstration card can be used.
+The demo is integrated with Stripe to handle payments which is running in test mode so Stripe test cards can be used.

 ### Demo Card Details